mtamme/NProxy/Documentation/PERFORMANCE.md

 ## Proxy instantiation

-Dynamic proxy types are cached by default so under normal circumstances the previous scenario does not apply.
+Dynamic proxy types are usually cached by default so under normal circumstances the previous scenario does not apply.
 Looking at the more common scenario where only a cache lookup following a type instantiation is performed results in the following chart showing the average proxy instantiation time in microseconds.